adobe/ride/README.md

 ## Performance Testing

 Part of the power of Ride is that once you have your extension written, you can use it for fuzzing (as shown above), but also for performance testing.
-The performance library in Ride is based on Gatling, so while there is a bit of setup, and a bit of a shift in syntax to scala, you are still able to setup tests that measure performance for full flows of data withough having to rewrite what you've already created in your extension - [sample Ride performance test](https://github.com/adobe/ride/blob/develop/sample/sample-service-performance-tests/src/main/scala/com/adobe/ride/sample/performance/SampleServiceBasicRunner.scala)
+The performance library in Ride is based on Gatling, so while there is a bit of setup, and a bit of a shift in syntax to scala, you are still able to setup tests that measure performance for full flows of data withough having to rewrite what you've already created in your extension - [sample Ride performance test](https://github.com/adobe/ride/blob/develop/sample/sample-service-performance-tests/src/main/scala/com/adobe/ride/sample/performance/SampleServiceBasicRunner.scala).

 ## Additional Documentation

-There are a number of supporting Informational documents in this repo which will help you utilize and perhaps contribute to Ride.
+There are a number of supporting informational documents in this repo which will help you utilize and perhaps contribute to Ride.

 * [Architecture (former main readme)](https://github.com/adobe/ride/blob/develop/Architecture.md)
 * [Quick Start](https://github.com/adobe/ride/blob/develop/QuickStart.md)
 * [Usage](https://github.com/adobe/ride/blob/develop/Usage.md)
 * [Using Authentication](https://github.com/adobe/ride/blob/develop/UsingAuthentiation.md)